 Getting Involved With Barnstorm

-Proposals for shows, productions, and other projects for Barnstorm are due towards the end of the quarter, for the coming quarter of Barnstorm.
-You can contact the Theater Arts Department office for information on upcoming proposal deadlines.
+Proposals for shows, productions, and other projects for Barnstorm are due toward the end of the quarter for the following quarter.
+You may contact the Theater Arts Department office for information on upcoming proposal deadlines.
 Barnstorm typically produces 2-3 full productions and numerous one-nighters during the quarters in which it operates.

 Auditions for Barnstorm's full productions happen during the beginning of the quarter.
 Auditions for one-nighters are usually held separately, later in the quarter, and organized by an individual show's director and the Barnstorm Management.

-Designers and stage managers can contact Theater Arts Department office for positions ahead of time, once the season has been announced, or else show up to the Barnstorm Information Meeting, generally held the first Monday of every quarter, after auditions and casting.
-Students can also apply for other positions and opportunities at this meeting, such as Publicity Manager, Webmaster, and more.
+Designers and stage managers may contact Theater Arts Department office for positions ahead of time, once the season has been announced, or else show up to the Barnstorm Information Meeting, generally held the first Monday of every quarter, after auditions and casting.
+Students may also apply for other positions and opportunities at this meeting, such as Publicity Manager, Webmaster, and more.

 All students involved in Barnstorm must enroll in Barnstorm as a class.
-Students can enroll in Thea 55A, a 5-unit class, for 150 hours of recorded work, or Thea 55B, a 2-unit class, for 50 hours of recorded work.
-Students can fulfill these hours with work on their primary show or project, support calls (acting as crew, ushers, publicity distributors etc. for the company.
+Students may enroll in Thea 55A, a 5-unit class, for 150 hours of recorded work, or Thea 55B, a 2-unit class, for 50 hours of recorded work.
+Students fulfill these hours with work on their primary show or project, support calls (acting as crew, ushers, publicity distributors, etc. for the company.
 Students in Thea 55A are required to fulfill 2 support calls per quarter, students in Thea 55B one), and attending Barnstorm shows.
-Units in Barnstorm do not count towards the Theater Arts major or minor, but can be counted towards graduation.

 Barnstorm Management is made up of 2–3 graduate students in the Theater Arts.
-Undergraduates interested in becoming future Barnstorm Management can talk to the current team about acting as assistants to gain more experience, and would apply at the time of application to the graduate program to run Barnstorm.
+Undergraduates interested in becoming future Barnstorm Managers should contact the current team about acting as assistants to gain more experience and would apply as part of the application to the UCSC Theater Arts graduate program to run Barnstorm.